postgresEstimated reading time: 18 minutes

 docker run; see the section titled “Arbitrary

-You can also extend the image with a simple
+You can extend the image with a simple

 Dockerfile to set a different locale.
 The following example will set the default locale to